BeepSolutions/beep-php/README.md

-# BeepPHP
+# BMLConnect

-> PHP API Client and bindings for the [Beep Solutions API](https://github.com/BeepPay/Beep-apidoc)
+> PHP API Client and bindings for the [Bank of Maldives Connect API](https://github.com/Bank of Maldives Connect APIPay/Bank of Maldives Connect API-apidoc)

-Using this PHP API Client you can interact with your Beep Solutions:
+Using this PHP API Client you can interact with your Bank of Maldives Connect API Solutions:
 - 💳 __Transactions__

 ## Installation

 Requires PHP 7.0 or higher

-The recommended way to install Beep-php is through [Composer](https://getcomposer.org):
+The recommended way to install bml-connect-php is through [Composer](https://getcomposer.org):

 First, install Composer: